 You’ll often see those figures shortened to this: 15/30/5.

-If you cause an accident and the other party sustains a major injury that requires surgery and therapy, the costs can quickly exceed the $15,000 in minimum coveraage required.
+If you cause an accident and the other party sustains a major injury that requires surgery and therapy, the costs can quickly exceed the $15,000 in minimum coverage required.

 The $5,000 requirement for property damage is among the lowest in the nation.
 The average vehicle is worth far more than that, and a new vehicle could be in the $60,000 price range.
 If you cause significant property damage, your measly $5,000 of coverage will not go very far at all.

 So, what?
 If the costs of the accident exceed your insurance limits, you could be liable for the difference.
-If you have assets right now, or you plan to have assets in the future, just one accident could throw you into a financial pit from which you might never dig out.
+If you have assets right now, or you plan to have assets in the future, just one accident could throw you into a financial pit from which you might never recover.

 A more realistically protective starting point for liability limits is 100/300/100, and higher levels would provide even better protection.
 It really is something to consider when you are purchasing your auto insurance policy.